Skip to content

 2. morphdom diffs against current DOM

-3. Only changed elements are updated
+3. Only changed elements updated

 4. Event listeners and component state preserved